hotschedules/gettingstarted/docs/AgentApps/Command Line.md

 ##General Usage

-The general structure of the a command is as follows:
+The general structure of any agent command is as follows:

 ````
 $> npm install agent-cli [options] <action> [arguments]